 There was a silence.
+Presently.

+There was a silence.
 Presently, Lynn looked at the diamond in his cupped hand.

-"If you'll promise to hold it for three days, and if in that time nothing happens to me, I'll give this back to you," he said, after a moment.
+"If you'll promise to hold it for three days, and if in that time nothing three days, are I'll give this back to happens to me, I'll give this back to you," he said, after a moment.
 "They'll have to work fast now, because of Mrs. Roy's dying.
 You see?"

 DON'T see.
 But if what you think is true," she said slowly, "we are in terrible danger.
 But-oh, it can't be true," the girl breathed.
-"If it is, true," the girl breathed.
-"If it is, why don't we just slip away-you and I-get into San Francisco right now!"
+"If it is, why don't we just slip away-you and why don't we just slip away-you and I-get into San Francisco right now!"
 "How?" the man asked.
 "Well -" Fear was playing on her heart like fingers on the taut strings of a violin now.
 "We could-one of the cars-only I can't drive," she said, swallowing with a dry throat.
-"Rand!" she exclaimed in sudden relief "He's not in this he isn't such lief.
-"He's not in this, he isn't such a fool as to let himself into a thing like this with two crazy women!"
+"Rand!" she exclaimed in sudden relief.
+"He's not in this, he isn't such a fool as to let himself into a thing like this with two crazy women!" like this with two crazy women!"
 "No. I think he believes them.
-He

-didn't come here until after I did.
+He didn't come here until after I did.
 I think she's told him that she'll give him money; he'll be rich.
 And you know Rand wants to be rich."